snorez/srcinv/doc/README_en.md

 --[ 4.5 - GET_INDCFG1
-PHASE4, handle marked functions, if the statement is GIMPLE_ASSIGN, get the lhs of this statement, then the var_node of lhs, add a possible_value_list.
+PHASE4, handle marked functions, if the statement is GIMPLE_ASSIGN, get the lhs of this statement, then the var_node of lhs, add a possible_list.